-Data that are gathered during and after a disaster or failure, including photos, video and other documentation, may be lost or inaccessible relatively soon after.
-For this purpose, NIST established the NIST Disaster Data Portal to serve as an entry point for the general public and other stakeholders to upload files, such as photos, videos, and other documentation, for investigations and studies of disaster and failure events.
+To fully understand a damaging event, NIST must gather all possible evidence, including photos, videos, or other documentation that may be owned and held by the public that contain clues about the event, the buildings affected, or the emergency response.
+For this purpose, NIST established the NIST Disaster Data Portal to serve as an entry point for the general public and other stakeholders to upload files for investigations and studies of disaster and failure events.
 The Portal helps ensure that this valuable information is organized and maintained to enable study, analysis, and comparison with subsequent severe disaster and failure events.

-Click on the button below to submit data including photos, video, and other documentation associated with a disaster or failure event from the general public and other stakeholders.
+Click on the button below to submit data including photos, video, and other documentation associated with a disaster or failure event.
 Submitters will be asked to complete a form for each submission that includes a description of the data, credits, and permissions.

 When files are submitted, the accompanying information will support NIST in data curation and data management for a disaster or failure study.

 NIST strives to limit the volume of personally identifiable information (PII) collected to the minimum necessary to accomplish the intended purpose.
 PII is information which can be used to distinguish or trace an individual's identity, such as their name, place of birth, date of birth, mother’s maiden name, Social Security Number, biometric information, medical information, personal financial information, credit card or purchase card account numbers, passport numbers, potentially sensitive employment information.
 NIST asks that all submitters review their file(s) for any unnecessary PII prior to submission and, if possible, replace the file(s) with one that do not contain PII, or otherwise redact the PII.